SummaryRead the full fact sheet

 - Gaps between adult front teeth often close by themselves as more adult teeth come through.

-- Talk to your oral health professional or orthodontist about the need for treatment for gapped teeth.
+- Talk to your oral health professional if you have concerns about gapped teeth.

 Causes of gapped teeth